CarloLucibello/Erdos.jl/docs/src/operators.md

 # Operators

-*LightGraphs.jl* implements the following graph operators.
+*FatGraphs.jl* implements the following graph operators.
 In general, functions with two graph arguments will require them to be of the same type (either both `Graph` or both `DiGraph`).